christianb/cv/docs/index.md

 * _**Selected open-source work**_:
 	* [alioli-http](https://github.com/sensorberg/alioli-http): Intercepting Http requests to ensure they will be executed within a time frame using OkHttp & WorkManager.
 	* [permission-pitte](https://github.com/sensorberg/permission-bitte): Easiest way to ask for user permission in Android
-	* [docker-android](https://github.com/sensorberg/docker-android): Docker Image for Android to be used in CI.
 	* [android-event](https://github.com/sensorberg/android-event): An Event class that can be consumed only once.
 This is useful for LiveData.

 **Android Developer** @ [Zattoo Deutschland GmbH](https://zattoo.com/company/en/about-us/) _(Sep 2016 - Mar 2019)_ <br>